 Siting and Permitting for Energy Projects: Managing the Risks

-A live 60-minute CLE webinar with interactive Q&A
+Recording of a 60-minute CLE webinar with Q&A

 This CLE webinar will help companies participating in energy projects and their counsel understand and navigate the challenges involved in siting and permitting energy facilities.
 The panel will discuss key risks and considerations during the various stages of an energy project, overcoming challenges in siting and permitting, addressing public opposition and outreach, nuisance law and environmental concerns, and other items impacting energy projects.

 - Site selection